 All members of the faculty of the College of Graduate and Postdoctoral Studies with a minimum of 10 years of graduate mentorship experience are eligible for the award.

-Nominations must be submitted using the nomination template [new template required for 2021 submissions], be no more than a total 20 pages and include:
+Nominations must be submitted using the nomination template [using the new 2021 template], in addition to the following, and be no more than 20 pages.

 - The nominee’s abbreviated C.V.

 Excellence in graduate student mentorship has many dimensions.
 Five key criteria include: